vkurup/kurup.org/blog/_posts/2004-03-08-darwinports.markdown

 ---
 date: 2004/03/08 00:00:00
 layout: post
-title: "darwinports"
+title: darwinports
-categories: darwinports, mac
+tags: darwinports mac
 ---

 In the process of installing Panther from scratch, I decided to use [DarwinPorts](http://darwinports.opendarwin.org/).
 It's a packaging system for the abundant UNIX [free software](http://www.fsf.org/) available on Mac OS X. I had previously used [Fink](http://fink.sf.net) which, while being an admirable project, seemed a little opaque to me.
 I never quite knew where data was being installed and which locations were being searched to see if prerequisites were present.
 Darwinports seems to be a little better at finding programs/libraries that are already installed.
 I freely admit my ignorance in this matter, though.
 It may simply be that I understand Darwinports better than I did Fink, but that, in itself is an important criteria.